 Many months later, several years after that first phone call, Vark finally managed to get me to drive to Utrecht and attend an evening session of the Emin.
 I was to pick him and another Emin enthusiast up in Eindhoven, near a building known as De Bunker.
 I had been there before with Vark to visit a rehearsing band.
 Last-minute, Vark called off but told me to go anyway, otherwise the other guy would have no transport to Utrecht.
 Thus, he had arranged me as a driver for his friend.
 Such manipulation was typical of him.
 I went.
 The Emin adherent in my car, if I recall correctly, was a former bass player from the latter-day stages of Catweazle, when our band was really without name any more.
 He was studying to be a psychiatric nurse.
 I myself was going to the music conservatory of Tilburg at the time, and had written my Fugue, dedicated to apathy a few years earlier.
 In fact, I had played it on the occasion of our visit to the rehearsal in De Bunker, when it was still a fairly new piece.

-In the Emin's place in Utrecht I found the atmosphere to be markedly sect-like, with everyone walking around with blissful looks on their faces and having assumed fantasy names.
+In the Emin's place in Utrecht I found the atmosphere to be markedly sect-like, with everyone walking around with blissful looks on their faces and having assumed fantasy names, often from astrology or the Old Testament.
 The lecture would be "packed-full of information" as always, an older Emin member assured me repeatedly.
 Most people there were quite young, around my age — mid-twenties then — or younger.
 To my surprise, I recognized several as students of the Technical University of Eindhoven, and also saw Vark's younger brother and sister.
 Membership cost three hundred guilders per four weeks; about half a month's income for a typical student.
 It was required to speak English.

 The lecturer called himself Sion, and was a tall slim energetically moving man, about thirty of age I think.
 The room was full of enthusiastic listeners.
 Now and then someone made a remark or asked a question to Sion, after first standing up and uttering a formula like, "Hello.
 I am Eve."
 Everyone in the room then replied, "Hello Eve", after which Eve was allowed to speak.
 This formal turn-taking is the only thing I liked about the meeting, come to think of it.
 Randomly interrupting each other is always highly disturbing and counterproductive.
 The audience appeared to be not only watching Sion but also the walls, ceiling, and corners of the room.
 Afterwards, some told me they had seen "electric entities" there who gave energy and information to Sion to enable him to give the lecture.
 After all, I could not seriously believe that any human would be capable of what Sion was doing without such help, could I?
 In actuality, the contents of the lecture was largely the same claptrap that Vark had been telling me for months, presented in the same "energetic" style, using the same mannerisms and idioms, and the same ridiculizing of conventional scientific knowledge and sound viewpoints.
 I observed a lot of imitation, as typical of people with herd-mentality, who are suggestible, narrow-minded, limited to concrete thinking styles, and copying chunks of communication seen in others without abstracting it first.
 They shared a pool of idiomatic expressions, intonations, mannerisms, and attitudes.